 In addition to the certifications outlined above, Microsoft offers its MCT: Microsoft Certified Trainer and MCE: Microsoft Certified Educator credentials to those interested in teaching others about Microsoft technologies and products.

-The MCSA Cloud track includes BI Reporting, SQL 2016 BI Development certs, Windows Server 2012 and Windows Server 2016 credentials.
-The Windows Server items require three exams each.
-Most of the remaining items require only two exams, including the MCSA: Cloud Platform, any of which also serves as a prerequisite for the next certification.
+The MCSA Cloud track includes BI Reporting, SQL 2016 BI Development certs, Windows Server 2012, and Windows Server 2016 credentials.
+The Windows Server certifications require three exams each while BI Reporting and SQL 2016 BI Development require only two exams.

 MCSA: Windows 10 is the only MCSA Mobility track credential available.
 Earning the MCSA: Windows 10 requires passing two exams.

 The remaining credential in this track is the MCSE: Mobility.
-This requires earning the MCSA: Windows 10 plus passing one more exam, from a list of three possibilities that deal with Windows desktops and enterprise applications, administering System Center Configuration Manager and Intune, and planning for and managing devices in the enterprise.
+This requires earning the MCSA: Windows 10 plus passing one more exam, from a list of two possibilities that deal with Windows desktops and enterprise applications, or administering System Center Configuration Manager and Cloud Services Integration.

 Microsoft's Data certification track includes the MTA, MCSA and MCSE.
 (To see the Data track, go to the Microsoft Certification page and click Data from the Category dropdown menu.)
 The MTA program requires one exam on database fundamentals.
-There are five certifications in the MCSA Data track at the moment – namely, Machine Learning, SQL 2016 BI Development, SQL 2016 Database Administration, SQL 2016 Database Development, and SQL Server 2012/2014.
-The first four of these items require two exams except for SQL Server 2012/2014, which requires three.
+There are six certifications in the MCSA Data track– namely, Data Engineering with Azure, Machine Learning, SQL 2016 BI Development, SQL 2016 Database Administration, SQL 2016 Database Development, and SQL Server 2012/2014.
+All certs require two exams except for SQL Server 2012/2014, which requires three.
 The Data Engineering with Azure and Machine Learning certifications both retire on June 30, 2019.

 The prerequisite MCSAs that qualify for MCSE: Data Management and Analytics are SQL Server 2012/2014, SQL 2016 Database Administration, Database Development, BI Development, Machine Learning, BI Reporting, or Data Engineering with Azure.
-One additional exam from a list of 12 possibilities must be passed to earn this credential.
-Topics covered include cloud data platform solutions, big data analytics solutions, developing or designing SQL Server databases, implementing data models and reports, designing business intelligence solutions, implementing a data warehouse, developing SQL data models, analyzing big data with Microsoft R, cloud data science with Azure machine learning, and data engineering with Azure HDInsight, and implementing with Azure Cosmos DB solutions.
+One additional exam from a list of 13 possibilities must be passed to earn this credential.
+Topics covered include cloud data platform solutions, big data analytics solutions, developing or designing SQL Server databases, implementing data models and reports, designing business intelligence solutions, implementing a data warehouse, developing SQL data models, analyzing big data with Microsoft R, cloud data science with Azure machine learning, data engineering with Azure HDInsight, and implementing with Azure Cosmos DB solutions.

 Certifications in the Microsoft Productivity category vary widely, from proving competency in using a single Office product to managing Office 365 services and user login credentials.
 This track is also fairly large; it includes an MCSA and MCSE certification as well as Microsoft Office Specialist (MOS) offerings.

 The MCSA Productivity track includes a single certification – the MCSA: Office 365.
 Two exams are required to obtain the credential.
 This credential is targeted to retire on Mach 30, 2019.
 The MCSE: Productivity certification requires candidates possess either the MCSA Office 365, Windows Server 2012, or Windows Server 2016 credential as a prerequisite.
 Candidates must also pass one additional exam, from a list of eight possibilities.
-Topics covered include Exchange Server, SharePoint Server, and Skype for Business, for multiple versions of these platforms.
+Topics covered include Exchange Server, SharePoint Server and Skype for Business, for multiple versions of these platforms.

-Microsoft offers a MOS Office 2016 certification for each Office application (Word, Excel, PowerPoint, Outlook, Access, SharePoint and OneNote).
-Office 2010 and 2013 credentials are still available, but unless you have a specific reason for achieving them, focus on Office 2016.
+Microsoft offers a MOS Office 2016 certification for each Office application (Word, Excel, PowerPoint, Outlook, Access, and Outlook).
+Office 2013 credentials are still available, but unless you have a specific reason for achieving them, focus on Office 2016.

-The MSCE: Business Operations credential is the sole MCSE item for this certification track.
+The MSCE: Business Applications credential is the sole MCSE item for this certification track.
 It takes either of the Microsoft Dynamics MCSAs covered in the preceding paragraph as its prerequisite, then requires candidates to pass another exam drawn from a list of eight possibilities.
-Topics covered include Microsoft Dynamics 365 for Sales, Customer Service, Distribution and Trade (AX), Financials (AX), financial management (Finance and Operations), Retail and Field Service.
+Topics covered include Microsoft Dynamics 365 for Sales, customer service, marketing, distribution and trade, trade, financial management (finance and operations), retail, talent, and field service.